 We love a rebel with a cause: In this case, the rebel is German designer-turned-chef Laurin Hackney, and his cause is bringing random people together over a home-cooked meal.

 Of course, supper clubs like Hackney's are not always fully legal, and The Parlour Dinners has had its detractors.
-In December, Hackney addressed his fans with a plea for help in finding a new space; after a year in the Berlin flat, The Parlour Dinners had been forced to move.
-Until then, Hackney says, "Thanks to you for celebrating with us, dining with us, for lovely discussions and cheering times.
+After a year in the Berlin flat, The Parlour Dinners had been forced to move.
+Hackney has yet to resume the supper club, but says, "Thanks to you for celebrating with us, dining with us, for lovely discussions and cheering times.
 Signed, The Parlour Dinners—Still Cooking for Love!!!"

 Above: Amateur chef and rogue restaurateur Laurin Hackney.